Cultivate a 360-degree perspective of the information technology landscape as well as the contemporary skills that today’s market demands.

 The semester-long project concerned the lack of common data standards, which results in a complex and expensive problem that affects many facets of the industry.
 On May 5, they presented industry leaders with their final report, which distilled the problem to its essence and made recommendations using a rigorous, systems engineering approach.

-“Here we have an honest-to-goodness industry stakeholder who acts like an industry stakeholder,” said Adam Firestone, a Chief Technology Officer in industry and a faculty member in Georgetown University’s graduate program in Information Technology (IT) Management.
+“Here we have an honest-to-goodness industry stakeholder who acts like an industry stakeholder,” said Adam Firestone, a Chief Technology Officer in industry and a faculty member in Georgetown University’s Master's in Information Technology (IT) Management program.
 That stakeholder has a problem, or a “gap” in its system, so the question becomes: “How do we turn this into a system—a reality—that not only fills the gap from a technical perspective, but also from a sustainable, viable, long-term business perspective?”

 The importance of reaching a business decision, not simply a technological one, was underscored by Stephanie Eidelman, CEO of the Information Architecture (IA) Institute—a media company serving the credit and collections industry—and a partner in the Georgetown project.